Facebook

 Personality and Communication Skills

-When interviewing video editor candidates, it’s crucial to assess their personalities and soft skills
+When interviewing video editor candidates, it’s crucial to assess their personalities and soft skills.
+Assessing a candidate’s communication skills, including how they interact and present ideas to clients, is equally important.

 After all, editing film is a creative process that requires collaboration with other team members.
 You want a video editor who can work well with others and communicate clearly.